nintexplatform/nwc-solution-starter/docs/intro.md

 1. [Install the app in your SharePoint environment](./install.md).
 1. [Add the web part to a page](./addToPage.md).

-Once you have successfully installed and added the web part, you may want to customise the columns and fields.
-You should read the [basic customisation guidelines](./customize.md) first.
+Once you have successfully installed and added the web part, you may want to customize the columns and fields.
+See the [basic customisation guidelines](./customize.md).

 Then, there are some more specific guides on how to:
   - [Change a column heading or size](./columnsRenameResize.md).